Particular/docs.particular.net/transports/msmq/delayed-delivery_content_msmqtransport_[2,).partial.md

-Because the MSMQ lacks a mechanism for sending delayed messages, the MSMQ transport uses an external store for delayed messages.
-Messages that are meant to be delivered later (e.g. [saga timeouts](/nservicebus/sagas/timeouts.md) or [delayed retries](/nservicebus/recoverability/configure-delayed-retries.md)) are persisted in this store until there are due.
-At that point they are fetched from the store and forwarded to their ultimate destinations.
+Because MSMQ lacks a mechanism for sending delayed messages, the MSMQ transport uses an external store for delayed messages.
+Messages that are meant to be delivered later (e.g. [saga timeouts](/nservicebus/sagas/timeouts.md) or [delayed retries](/nservicebus/recoverability/configure-delayed-retries.md)) are persisted in the delayed message store until these are due.
+At that point the due messages are fetched from the store and dispatched to their ultimate destinations.

-To configure MSMQ to enable delayed message delivery use the following API:
+To configure the MSMQ transport to enable delayed message delivery use the following API:

 snippet: delayed-delivery

-The code above sets up a SQL Server delayed delivery store.
-It is the only store that ships with the transport.
-By default it uses a table named after then endpoint with `.delayed` suffix but that name can be customized.
+The code above sets up a SQL Server delayed message store.
+The SQL Server store is the only store that ships with the MSMQ transport.
+By default the SQL Server store uses a table named after then endpoint with `.delayed` suffix but that table name can be customized.

 ## How to provide a custom delayed message store